schulle4u/yellow-mastodonbot/README.md

 First create a new application in the development tab of your Mastodon instance, then insert the generated access token and your instance's hostname into your `system/extensions/yellow-system.ini`.
 Every new page will automatically be published on mastodon upon creation.
 If you don't want a page to be published, set `Mastodon: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page).

-**Note**: While technically correct, this extension currently doesn't work as expected and needs further investigation.
-Please don't use it in production environments until an announcement has been made in the [discussions section](https://github.com/datenstrom/yellow/discussions) at datenstrom/yellow.
-If you can help with ideas or solutions, please [add to discussion #944](https://github.com/datenstrom/yellow/discussions/944).

 ## Examples

 Content file to exclude from Mastodon publication: